-The husband and wife team behind the QEG eventually open sourced the design.
+The team behind the QEG eventually open sourced the design.
 Or at least they open sourced something.
 The PDF document is a mixture of instructions, techno-babble, and a copy of a seemingly unrelated patent from Nikola Tesla.
 Like many of his contemporaries, Tesla didn’t believe in quantum mechanics.

 The document warns you that even though the device is open source, you should never attempt to build one on your own.
 One such warning says that “A considerable level of knowledge in quantum physics is also required,” a field neither Robitaille, Naima, nor anyone at WITTS claim to have education in.

 They later clarified this quantum physics requirement in another document, because it involves (of course) yet another conspiracy:

 There are no physics papers on this as far as we know. this knowledge has been suppressed for over 100 years.

 It’s bad enough that the document doesn’t describe how it works or why the Tesla patent is involved, but now we have to learn an entirely new version of quantum physics that we couldn’t have known before?
 Oh dear!
 Worse yet, Fix the World hasn’t revealed any details of their new scientific theory so far.